 The Kirkham Futures Regeneration Programme, which encompasses the funding streams identified above is a complex multi-stranded programme with strict delivery timeframes.
-In addition, the refurbishment of the various property acquisitions pushes the possibility for potential increased costs higher due to ongoing upward pressure on prices within the construction sector, with the greatest increases in respect of steel and timber.
+In addition, the refurbishment of the various property acquisitions push the possibility for potential increased costs higher due to ongoing upward pressure on prices within the construction sector, with the greatest increases in respect of steel and timber.
 As such the Programme has been added to the Council's Strategic Risk Register in order that the identified risks can be managed.

-Due to the complexities of the scheme, its high value, the strict delivery timescales, and the potential for additional costs beyond those in the approved budget the scheme is classified as a high level risk.
+Due to the complexities of the scheme, its high value, the strict delivery timescales and associated potential for some grant to be repayable if deadlines are not met, and the potential for additional costs beyond those in the approved budget, the scheme is classified as a high level risk.